stefankoppier/openapi-validator/README.md

 Then extend your test class with `@ExtendWith(OpenAPIValidationExtension::class)` to add loading of a specification.
 The specification can be loaded using the annotation `@OpenAPITest(relativeUrl = "src/test/resources/petstore.yaml")` to specify the location of the specification.
-The specification will be passed as an argument to the constructor of the test class.
 For example
 ```kotlin
 @ExtendWith(OpenAPIValidationExtension::class)
 @OpenAPITest(relativeUrl = "src/test/resources/petstore.yaml")